MyPureCloud/developer-center-blog/source/2022-11-09-Introduction-to-Skill-Group/index.md

 `gc routing skillgroups members list {skillGroupId} -a`

 ### Divisions and Skill Expression Group
-Genesys Cloud divisions are often one of the most understood capabilities within the platform.
+Genesys Cloud divisions are often one of the most misunderstood capabilities within the platform.
 Most people think divisions are mechanisms for segmenting your Genesys Cloud organization so that you can cleanly delineate and group various Genesys Cloud assets into groups that can only be accessed by members of that division.
 A Genesys Cloud division is really a filtering mechanism.
 When a division is applied to a Genesys Cloud asset (e.g. a Queue, Flow, etc..), it means that a resource is only "visible" to members of that division.
 However, it should be not thought of as an access control mechanism.
 It is used in coordination with the Genesys Cloud roles permissions.

 Here are a few additional things to keep in mind about Genesys Cloud divisions:

-1. Every Genesys Cloud organization has a default organization.
-That division is called the Home division.
+1. Every Genesys Cloud organization has a default division That division is called the Home division.
 2. Every "division-aware" asset in Genesys Cloud will be assigned to the division of the user creating it.
 3. An asset in Genesys Cloud can be assigned to one and only one division at a time.
 4. A role can be assigned to multiple divisions and any user assigned that role can see assets in any division defined in the role.
 However, a user that is assigned that role can still only be assigned to one division.